Yisroel Yaakov Lubchansky

 Rabbi Yisroel Yaakov Lubchansky was an Orthodox Jewish rabbi in Baranavichy, Russia.
 He served as the mashgiach ruchani of the Baranovich Yeshiva there in the mid-twetienth century.

 Early life

 Born in the mid – late nineteenth century, Rabbi Lubchansky was the son Rabbi Chaim Leib and Chaya Bluma Lubchansky.
 His father served as the rabbi of Baranovich (Baranavichy) in the Russian Empire (now in Belarus).
 In his youth, he studied Torah with his father before going go study in the Novardok Yeshiva of Rabbi Yosef Yozel Horowitz.
 During his time in the yeshiva, he absorbed Rabbi Horowitz's hashkafos.
-He went on to marry Rabbi Horowitz's daughter, Faiga Malka Horowitz.

 Rabbinic career

 After the death of his father in 1906, he was appointed as rabbi of Baranovich, but soon gave the position up to his sister's husband, Rabbi Dovid Waicel.

 With the outbreak of World War I, Rabbi Lubchansky remained in Russia, staying with his father-in-law's family.
 During this time, he headed the branches of the Navodrok Yeshiva in Kharkiv (now in Ukraine), Tsaritsyn, and elsewhere.
 After the war, he returned to Baranovich, where his mother still lived.